Two versions to choose from: The Original Version and the TYA Version!

 Gerda watches as Kai leaves with the Snow Queen.
 Determined to go after him, she disobeys her Grandmother and starts her journey (“Gone”).
 When she reaches the river, the Troll pushes her in.
-In order to not drown, she must get rid of all her belongings and trust the flow of the River (“The Witch and the Rive”r).
+In order to not drown, she must get rid of all her belongings and trust the flow of the River (“The Witch and the River").
 A Witch notices Gerda in the water and helps her get out.
-The Witch is a gardener and once she learns Gerda loves flowers weaves a magic spell causing Gerda forget who she is and accept the Witch as her Mother (“Through You”).
+The Witch is a gardener and, once she learns Gerda loves flowers, weaves a magic spell causing Gerda to forget who she is and accept the Witch as her mother (“Through You”).

 The Lady Crow brings Gerda into the bedroom of the Prince and Princess.
 Gerda discovers that the Prince is not Kai.
 Dejected, she tells her story to the always up-beat and highly caffeinated royal couple.
 When Gerda says she should just give up, the Princess tells her she just lacks conviction (“Never Give Up”) and promises to help Gerda find her friend.

-The Royals give Gerda new clothes and a carriage and The Crow escorts her to the Fierce Forest of Extremity where they must part.
-Gerda bravely goes into the forest alone only to be jumped by Robber Gang.
+The Royals give Gerda new clothes and a carriage, and the Crow escorts her to the Fierce Forest of Extremity where they must part.
+Gerda bravely goes into the forest alone only to be jumped by a Robber Gang.
 The daughter of the gang leader, the Robber Girl, terrifies everyone with one of her tantrums and demands everything for herself (“I Want That”).
 She proclaims that Gerda is now her new puppy.

 Kai, becoming more and more like the ice around him, is busy creating equations (“Equations”) in the snow to impress the Queen.
 The Snow Queen is pleased with his abilities but must leave him to cool the planet down (“Balance”).
 She vows to return soon.

 The Reindeer takes Gerda to the ice palace.
 Gerda fights with the Snowflake Army.
-She remembers to calm down and breathe and her breath melts them (“Snow Flake Battle”).
+She remembers to calm down and breathe, and her breath melts them (“Snow Flake Battle”).
 She enters the palace to find Kai frozen and completely assimilated.
 She begs the Snow Queen to release him.
 The Snow Queen says that he can leave whenever he wants.
-Kai doesn’t want to go for his is now part of the ice and has lost his humanity.
-He tells Gerda to leave but she insists that he needs her help (“Here I Am”).
+Kai doesn’t want to go, for he is now part of the ice and has lost his humanity.
+He tells Gerda to leave, but she insists that he needs her help (“Here I Am”).

 A fairy-tale that rocks!